fbpx

 Naropa University Best Online Master's in Psychology Programs

-Naropa University, located in Boulder Colorado offers a unique online master’s in psychology degree program.
-The program from Naropa is an integrated psychology-ecology degree labeled Ecopsychology.
-This unique offering is a hybrid online-residency program requiring students to take two courses on campus each summer and then two courses online each fall and spring.
-38 total credit hours are required for graduation with courses including things like transpersonal psychology and contemplative practice as well as intellectual and service-learning projects.
+Located in Boulder, Colorado, Naropa University offers a unique online master’s degree in psychology with a focus on ecopsychology, integrating psychology and ecology.
+This hybrid online-residency program requires students to take two courses on campus each summer and two courses online each fall and spring.
+A total of 38 credit hours are required for graduation, with courses including transpersonal psychology, contemplative practice, and intellectual and service-learning projects.

 School Overview